.jpg)

 Additional Options:

-- Batalha Monastery: If you have extra time, consider visiting the Batalha Monastery, a UNESCO World Heritage Site located between Fátima and Óbidos.
+- Batalha Monastery: If you have extra time, consider visiting this UNESCO World Heritage Site, located between Fátima and Óbidos.
 This magnificent 14th-century monastery is a masterpiece of Gothic architecture and houses the tombs of Portuguese kings.

 Tips for Your Trip: